 The people in the government – they are complicit in the logging.
 Who gives the licenses?
 The government.
 They are not going to be interested in stopping this.
 If they are complicit, they give the licenses, how can you get around it?

-Through raising awareness, campaigns, through direct action together with the people to show them that what we are doing today is going to harm their future as well, the future of new generations.
+Through raising awareness campaigns, through direct action together with the people to show them that what we are doing today is going to harm their future as well, the future generations.

 If our ancestors had accepted, had given their approval for logging, we wouldn’t be here.
 We’d all be dead.
 They left the forest for us, we also need to keep the forest for the next generations.